simonprickett/simonprickett.github.io/_posts/2016-01-29-new-in-cordova-6-app-templates-using-git.md

 ## Conclusion

 The ability to manage template Cordova apps using git and/or npm is a welcome addition in Cordova 6 and allows an easier workflow for organizations that build lots of apps using a common base.
 It should also make Cordova training classes easier to organize and manage.
 Do you have plans to use this new feature?
-Let me know in the comments.
+Get in touch ([contact page](/contact)), I'd love to hear from you.